mxcl/PromiseKit/Documentation/CommonPatterns.md

 }
 ```

-> Note *usually* you want `when()` since `when` executes all the promises in
+> *Note*: You *usually* you want `when()`, since `when` executes all of its
-parallel and thus is much faster to complete.
-Use the above pattern in
+component promises in parallel and so completes much faster.
+Use the pattern
-situations where tasks *must* be done sequentially; animation is a good example.
+shown above in situations where tasks *must* be run sequentially; animation
+is a good example.

-We also provide `when(concurrently:)` which allows you to schedule more than
+We also provide `when(concurrently:)`, which lets you schedule more than
-one promise at a time if required.
+one promise at a time if you need to.

 ## Timeout